 “Crucially for brands and product developers, as global consumers get savvier, the umbrella term ‘sustainability’ does not hold the same commercial weight.
 Consumers want demonstrable proof and action.
 There’s a marked move towards building a stronger circular economy, removing waste from the equation.
 This covers areas such as manufacturing and logistics, but innovation can also be found in ingredient sourcing and production too.
 It’s likely that over the coming year, we will see massive acceleration in technology that directly addresses circular economy principles. ”

 Alongside championing zero-waste operations, biomega will increase focus on energy reduction in its operation.
 The business has invested in world-class biorefineries that underpin the ambitious global growth plan of the business, while increasing efficiency and making more effective use of energy.

 Petersen concluded: “We’re proud to be well positioned regarding sustainability at biomega.
 Reducing the environmental burden of business has been crucial to our activities and we’ve been in the fortunate position of leading by example.
-For instance, our business is certified by aquaculture environmental organisation, Friend of the Sea, as testament to our responsible operations.
-This includes sourcing from approved Atlantic salmon and optimising the use of marine resources.
+For instance, our business is actively working towards ASC certification, as a testament to our responsible operations.

 “When we talk about a circular economy in the health and nutrition industry, what we do is a great example of how this can work in practice – it’s essentially upcycling on a larger and more impactful scale and is fully aligned with UN Sustainable Development goals.
 Through our patented and continuous enzymatic hydrolysis process, which makes use of salmon parts for human health and nutrition, pet food and feed, we optimise the usage of high-quality raw materials and resources for production.
 This process converts the salmon oil and proteins into important nutritional components to make them suitable for human consumption, while a reduced volume is made available for premium pet foods.